 This group visits National Trust properties.
 Contact for the group is Yvonne Carey, tel 01773 712 530.

-There is a monthly meeting to discuss venues etc at the Dog and Parrot, Eastwood on the 2nd Monday each month at 10.00 am.
+There is a monthly meeting to discuss venues etc at the Dog and Parrot, Eastwood.
+Dates and times are listed below as they vary this year.